simeonlu/cocobyte/_posts/21-04-20-targetViewController.md

 }
 ```
 ### summary
+> Pro
+>
-Use this method we can avoid to pass around delegate object or introduce reactive library.
+- Use this method we can avoid to pass around delegate objects or introducing other reactive libraries.
-It also stick to build in UIKit which all iOS developers are familiar with.
+- It also stick to build in UIKit which all iOS developers are familiar with.
-Some drawbacks you may also notice here though:
+> Con
+>

-- You have to expose the function to Objective-C and use Objective-C runtime
+- You have to expose functions to Objective-C and use Objective-C runtime.
-- In `performSelector:(SEL)aSelector withObject:(id)object` function argument object lost the type information(e.g. an `id`), that is why the argument type defined in protocol `didSelected(index: NSNumber)` method is `NSNumber`.
+- In `performSelector:(SEL)aSelector withObject:(id)object` function argument object lost type information(e.g. an `id`), that is why the argument type defined in protocol `didSelected(index: NSNumber)` method is `NSNumber`.
+- The child view controllers have to know what kind of the `selector` need to be checked, leaking unneeded details.
+- If the final received view controller is container controller like `UINavigationViewController` or `TabViewController` then you may have to subclass your own container controller in order to override `targetViewController` function.